adrielvarela/Image-Segmentation----watershed/readme.txt

-Used a file in my computer with the pathname, in order to test the code you must link an image you would like to use with its own path that matches your desired file
+I used an img file in my computer for cv2's .imread method.
+In order to test the code replace pathname in the 'cv2.imread()' to match path of your desired image

 --Sorry about that :)